n-d-r-d-g/devcon-scheduler/README.md

 - JSON files under `src/data`
 - `registrationSession` constant in `src/app/page.tsx` (This session is not stored in the sessions data and is not usually assigned a `roomId` in MSCC's data.
 We have a special `roomId` of -1 to account for this.)

+The [exported PDF's title](src/app/components/PDFPreview.tsx) also needs to be updated based on the current year.

 ## Contribute

 Feel free to contribute!